hpcaitech/ColossalAI/applications/ColossalEval/README.md

 - [Citations](#citations)

 ## Overview
 [ColossalEval](https://github.com/hpcaitech/ColossalAI/tree/main/applications/ColossalEval) is a project which provides a uniform pipeline to help evaluate language models on different public dataset or your own dataset using both classic metrics and the help from GPTs.
+Currently we support AGIEval, CEval, CMMLU, CValues, GAOKAO-Bench, GSM8K, LongBench, MMLU, MtBench and SafetyBench.
 More details can be found in the following sections.

 ## Leaderboard